Mental Health Program

 Mental Health and Substance Use Support Services

 During these uncertain times you might find that you’re in need of support.
 Below is a list of Community Based Providers and Crisis Support contacts to help support you and your family during this time.
-Agencies are offering Telehealth support services such as phone or video platforms to provide counseling support and in-person support on a case by case basis.

 If you are 13 or older, you are able to reach out to mental health and health providers and receive confidential services without needing parental/guardian consent.